KatherineWasmer/SpectrumPRS/README.md

 # prs_autism
-This is my source code for my capstone project, including any helper functions that may be useful to other bioinformatics students! :)
+This is my source code for my capstone project, including any helper functions and commands that may be useful to other bioinformatics students! :)

 ### Data sets and sampling